webmooncity/web-learning-log/README.md

 # web-learning-log
-A learning log where I document what I study each day in web development.
+A learning log where I document what I learn each day in web development.
+This repository is used to track daily progress and reinforce fundamental concepts.